-- 1. Click the Select Objects button, then click in the Deck room in floor plan view to select it. - 2.
-Click the Open Object edit button. - 3.
-On the Deck panel of the Room Specification dialog: - Uncheck the Automatic checkbox next to Plank Direction, and then change the Plank Direction to 45° and click OK. - For more information about the settings on this panel, see "Deck Panel" on page 351 of the Reference Manual. - 4.
+- 1. Click the Select Objects 🔊 button, then click in the Deck room in floor plan view to select it. - 2.
+Click the Open Object D edit button. - 3.
+On the DECK panel of the Room Specification dialog: - Uncheck the Automatic checkbox next to Plank Direction, and then change the Plank Direction to 45° and click OK. - For more information about the settings on this panel, see "Deck Panel" on page 356 of the Reference Manual. - 4.
 If you would like, you can also turn on the display of the deck planking in floor plan view.

-To do this, select Tools> Layer Settings> Display Options and turn on the display of the "Framing, Deck Planking" layer.
+To do this, select Tools> Layer Settings> Display Options in and turn on the display of the "Framing, Deck Planking" layer.

 5. When deck planking is displayed in floor plan view and you wish to select the Deck room, you will most likely select a plank instead.
-When this happens, click the Select Next Object click displayed in floor plan view and you wish to select the Deck room, you will most likely select a plank instead.
 When this happens, click the Select Next

+Object key until the room is selected.